When is the Best Time to See a Doctor for Sciatica Treatment?

 When Should I See a Doctor for Sciatica?

 Sciatica is common, but that doesn’t mean it isn’t a serious condition that deserves immediate attention.
-Don’t wait three months to see a doctor for sciatica.
+Don’t wait three months.
 Don’t wait two weeks.
 We’re talking about something that can cause disability, require invasive surgery or addictive opioids.

 You can endure invasive surgery later or contact a chiropractor now.
 Conservative treatment with a chiropractor taps into the body’s natural ability to heal through exercise, therapy and diet.